All-white jury picked in Whitmer kidnap trial: 'This is not about politics'

 After nearly nine hours of questioning, an all-white jury was seated in Grand Rapids Tuesday in the high-profile trial of four militia members charged with plotting to kidnap Gov. Gretchen Whitmer out of anger over her pandemic orders.

-Among the jurors who will decide their fate are a Michigan State fan who works as a tool and dye engineer, a stay-at-home mom, and a school employee who works with young children.
-The is made up of 11 women and seven men, though only 12 will decide the case with the remaining as alternates.
+Among the jurors who will decide their fate are a Michigan State fan who works as a tool and dye engineer, a stay-at-home mom, and a school employee.
+The jury is made up of 11 women and seven men, though only 12 will decide the case with the remaining as alternates.
 It has not been disclosed who is on the alternate panel.

-During jury selection, the judge stressed repeatedly that the case isn't about politics, though people were peppered about their views on everything from face masks and guns to patriotism and rights.
+During jury selection, the judge stressed repeatedly that the case isn't about politics, though people were peppered about their views on everything from face masks and gun rights to patriotism and law enforcement.

 Chief U.S. District Judge Robert Jonker explained to jurors that their political views did not matter — just so long they could set them aside and judge the case based on only the facts presented at trial.